Last updated on January 12th, 2023

 Which is more prestigious: the FA Cup or EFL Cup?

-Since your team is able to receive much better prizes when they win the FA Cup, it may be considered as the more prestigious cup compared to the EFL Cup.
+Since your team is able to receive much better prizes when they win the FA Cup, it may be considered the cup with greater prestige compared to the EFL Cup.

 The EFL Cup and the FA Cup are different cup competitions that form a part of the English football season.
 There are some slight differences between these 2 cups, especially for the number of clubs that they include.